vincenttu/tplinkusa-outdoor/source/use_case/uc_remote_camera.rst

 Installation
 ------------

-* Reference `how to set up a CPE`_ for detail instructions on the CPE set up.
+* Reference :doc:`/how_to/cpe_onboarding` for detail instructions on the CPE set up.
 * Remember using a shielded Ethernet cable to connect to the access point and ground the PoE injector proper to provide the best lighting protection.

-.. _how to set up a CPE: how_to/cpe_onboarding.html